mrosso10/eldesasosiego/README.md

 ### bin/setup

-Run the `bin/setup` script.
+1. Instalar overcommit `gem install overcommit`
+2. Ejecutar el script `bin/setup`.
 This script will:

 * Check you have the required Ruby version
 * Install dependencies using Bundler